 What is an example of variance analysis?

-A quite common example of variance analysis is the comparison of actual results to budgeted results for a certain period.
+A common example of variance analysis is the comparison of actual results to budgeted results over a certain period.
 This comparison can highlight areas that didn’t go as planned and explain why.
 Sometimes the reasons are positive, while other times they are negative.

 What are the methods of variance analysis?

-Variance analysis can be approached broadly at the financial statement level, comparing actual income statements, balance sheets and cash flow statements with their budgeted, forecasted or prior-period counterparts.
-Another method of variance analysis involves concentrating on changes in specific general ledger accounts, such as product revenue, cost of goods sold or interest expense.
+Variance analysis can be approached broadly at the financial statement level, comparing actual income statements, balance sheets, and cash flow statements with their budgeted, forecasted, or prior-period counterparts.
+Another method of variance analysis involves concentrating on changes in specific general ledger accounts, such as product revenue, raw materials, or interest expense.

 What is the objective of variance analysis?

 The objective of variance analysis is to identify areas of a business that have changed and explain the changes’ underlying causes.
 The changes can be relative to planned activity or other time periods.
-By identifying changes, investigating them and providing useful, data-supported explanations, managers can get a better understanding of business and operational results to use when making future decisions.
+By identifying changes, investigating them, and providing useful, data-supported explanations, managers can get a better understanding of business and operational results to drive future decisions.